The Army of Volunteers

 Community Law Waikato is largely volunteer based in order to cater for the extensive demand for free legal services.

-We have over 100 volunteers at any given time, including law students and graduates, local practitioners, and other experts.
+We have over 100 volunteers at any given time, including 1st, 2nd and 3rd year law students, local practitioners, and other experts.
 Our governance team also provide their time and contribution on a voluntary basis.

 The generous commitment of our volunteers is much needed and greatly appreciated.
 We simply couldn't do it without them!

 “Volunteering at Community Law has been one of my best experiences yet.
 It is incredibly rewarding to assist a team of professionals who genuinely care about the community they serve.
 I would highly recommend volunteering at the Centre, as one gains real world experience outside of a university context in addition to acquiring a greater understanding of whichever field of law one may choose to pursue in the future”.